bigdavdav/ToDoList/README.md

 <li>This page comes with two predefined tasks to show the pages functionality.</li>
 <li>Anything added or deleted will only stay there during the session.
 Since this was a small project made to test my understanding of what I've already done, the requirements didn't care enough about storing permanent data.</li>
 <li>If the page has broken functionality, or it just sucks, do an issue request plz :))))))))))))).</li>
+<li>Vlad the goat for helping me publish this to the github website thing</li>

 Link:
 https://bigdavdav.github.io/ToDoList/